 These forests store carbon, absorb carbon dioxide, release oxygen, help make rain, cool the earth, help manage soil and water resources, and regulate the Earth’s climate.
+Now there is a resource to help us mitigate the effects of climate change!
 However, slashing and burning these wonders has occurred for many years, and despite the dire warning, it continues to escalate as the world continues to burn.
 Deforestation of the tropical forests to harvest wood for many products we use and makes way for crops and pastures for the food the giants eat is decimating these habitats.

 In 1750, cropland and pastureland occupied 6-7% of the earth’s surface, by 1990, this has increased to 35-39%!
 Unfortunately, this has been done with total disregard of the consequences, including killing off entire species and driving many others to the brink of extinction including plants, animals, and microbes!
 That is a lot of photosynthesizers no longer pumping out the oxygen many lifeforms need as well as removing the carbon dioxide from the atmosphere!
 Remember, photosynthesis is the process used by green plants, algae (eukaryotic single or multicellular organisms that are neither plant, animal, or fungi), and certain bacteria to use sunlight, water, and carbon dioxide (a waste product of respiration) to create food for itself.
 Oxygen is a very fortunate byproduct of this process, without which this planet would be a very different place as it is a requirement for many species, which makes the destruction of the forests seem quite self-destructive!
 Microbes play a big role in these critical processes.
 It is the microbes within the photosynthesizing organism that take up CO2 and convert it to organic materials.

-The future seems bleak without some major changes by the giants; there will likely be many changes to the food and oxygen supplies, to the economy, and the overall health of the planet.
+The future seems bleak without some major changes by the giants.
+This evidence for climate change means there will likely be many changes to the food and oxygen supplies, to the economy, and the overall health of the planet.
 There’s probably not much we can do for us microbes but keep on with our part in photosynthesis and all of the other processes we do to keep things clean and moving!
 So many giant behaviors seem unfathomable to us.
 It breaks my heart to see the beautiful forests treated this way.